tomlockwood/terraform-remote-work/README.md

  - Acts identically to the `tf` script, but the first argument is the devdisk name
  - It always acts on the devbox folder

+ # Using the ./make_ssh script

+This script creates a custom ssh_config file you can point SSH at.

+The make_ssh script:
+ - Gathers outputs from `setup` and the `devbox` that is applied currently
+ - Writes a new file to `ssh_config` in the base directory of this repository

+ This script can be used either as an input to the ssh command (e.g. `ssh -F ssh_config devbox`) or can be pointed to by another tool, like the VSCode `Remote - SSH` extension.

 # TODO

+* Run gcloud commands for initial service account setup and keygen
 * Retry on a new project
 * Automate key transfer to a new devbox